Welcome! I am glad that you are here. I invite you to follow me on Pinterest, G+, Twitter, Facebook.

 This post is linked to lots of other posts from veteran homeschool bloggers of the iHomeschool Network.
 Click here to connect with all of them!

-Betsy is mom to her 20 year old college student whom she homeschooled from day one.
-She blogs at BJ's Homeschool, about the early years, high school & college and wrote a new e-book for College Bound teens.
-She offers free homeschool help and messages at BJ's Consulting.
+Betsy is mom to her now college junior, whom she homeschooled from preK through high school.
+She blogs at BJ's Homeschool, about the early years, high school & college and wrote - Homeschooling High School with College in Mind.
+She offers free homeschool help through messages at BJ's Consulting.